Ado Aleru

-Ado Aleru also known as Adamu Aliero is a notorious bandit leader operating in Nigeria’s northwest region, particularly in Zamfara and Katsina states.
-He has been linked to numerous deadly attacks, kidnappings, and cattle rustling over several years.
+Ado Aleru, also known as Adamu Aliero is a notorious bandit leader based in Northern Nigeria, more especially in Zamfara and Katsina states.
+He lead many deadly attacks, kidnappings, and cattle rustling in north western Nigeria.

-Chieftaincy Title
+Traditional Title

-In July 2022, the Emir of Yandoto Daji in Zamfara State, Aliyu Marafa, controversially conferred Aleru with the title of “Sarkin Fulani” (Chief of the Fulani).
-The justification given was that the title was part of a peace deal to reduce violence between farmers and herders.
+In July 2022, Aleru was given a traditinal title of Sarkin Fulani by the emir of Yandoto daji.
+The reason of them for given him the title was to reduce violence between farmers and herders.

-This move sparked national outrage, as many argued a wanted criminal should not be honored.
-The Emir was suspended by the Zamfara State Government.

-Despite this, some local leaders defended the decision, claiming it temporarily reduced clashes in the area.
+This triggered national attention, public argued that why, a wanted criminal should be given this kind of title. later on the Emir was suspended by the Zamfara State Government.
+Although many local leaders defended his decision, saying that this decision will reduced clashes of farmers and herders.